tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Dexterous Parry

-(One-handed melee weapon – recharge 11+)
+One-handed melee weapon

-When an enemy you are engaged with hits you while you're wielding this weapon, make a Dexterity check against the attacker's MD.
+_Recharge 11+:_ When an enemy you are engaged with hits you while you're wielding this weapon, make a Dexterity check against the attacker's MD.
 If you succeed, the attack misses instead.

 **Quirk:** Jumpy and suspicious.